 Accessibility for People with Cognitive Disabilities, Low Literacy, Low Proficiency

-This webinar provides and an overview of the Web Content Accessibility Guidelines (WCAG) and their importance in making web content accessible to people with intellectual disabilities, as well as those whose first language may not be English.
+This webinar provides an overview of the Web Content Accessibility Guidelines (WCAG) and their importance in making web content accessible to people with intellectual disabilities, as well as those whose first language may not be English.
 (Source: W3C-WAI, PowerPoint Webinar, 00:18:38)

 An Introduction to Website Accessibility

 Presentation covering what web accessibility is, how people with disabilities use the web, how to quickly identify accessibility barriers, and some simple solutions for creating a more accessible digital experience.
-This webinar also addresses common sources of confusion about web accessibility, and provides key resources for learning more about website accessibility.
+This webinar also addresses common sources of confusion about web accessibility and provides key resources for learning more about website accessibility.
 (Source: AccessibilityOnline Webinar Series, PowerPoint Webinar, 01:28:00)

 Best Practices for Accessible Social Media

 A presentation by Mindy Johnson, Director of Digital Communications and Outreach for CAST, provides easy tips for making social media posts more accessible and more usable by everyone.
-The webinar discusses plain language, use of Camel Case, image descriptions as well as the importance of making video transcripts available.
+The webinar discusses plain language, the use of Camel Case, image descriptions as well as the importance of making video transcripts available.
 (Source: National Center on Accessible Educational Materials, PowerPoint Webinar, 01:02:02)

 Building Accessibility into Your Everyday Tasks

-This webinar explores how individuals with disabilities use the web, document and social media accessibility, testing for web accessibility.
+This webinar explores how individuals with disabilities use the web, document, and social media accessibility, testing for web accessibility.
 It also looks at how to include accessibility in your everyday tasks such as emails and document creation.
 (Source: University of Maryland, Division of Information Technology, PowerPoint Webinar, 01:55:55)

 Clear Layout and Design

 Brief video on how to make different parts of a web page easy to locate and identify.
 This includes navigation menus, links, and text sections.
 These should be at predictable locations and consistently identified.
-Also form labels and instructions must be clearly associated with their controls.
+Also form labels and instructions must be associated with their controls.
 (Source: W3C-WAI, Captioned Video, 00:01:05)

 Colors with Good Contrast